.jpeg)

 Humanist, art critic, writer and university professor

 "The empty chair symbolizing the absence of, and contempt for, the “qualities” is always in the spotlight, thus hinting that the value and the interest they arouse are unrelated thereto.
 The spaces are not so much physical spaces as mental spaces.
 They create a disturbing environment fueled sometimes by mystery, others by magic.
-These painting were not created to be looked at, used as decoration or to treat your senses.
+These paintings were not created to be looked at, used as decoration or to treat your senses.
 They go beyond the pictorial and go straight to content.
 When Picasso was presented with Mondrian’s philosopher-inspired artwork, he said: And the drama?
 Where is the drama?

 Upon the intellectual paintings created by Natalia, you don’t need to ask something like that.
 The drama is there, it is the drama of solitude".